 Our updated overview interface consists of both a map view and a list view alongside device cards.
 Both views are in near real-time.
 Users can also sort their device list based on the specific streams that they have chosen or filter their fleet by specific groups.

 Whether it be mission status, or real-time field conditions, users can now sort and re-sort their fleet in virtually any way they please — and they can do so quickly, easily, and intuitively.
 These new capabilities turn Formant’s overview interface into a true central command center, from which users can manage their fleet in a much more efficient and intelligent manner.
-And no matter how many robots one has in their fleet, the platform is designed to seamlessly scale with one’s operations.
+And no matter how many robots one has in their fleet, the platform is designed to seamlessly scale with one’s operations and optimize fleet observability.

 Already a Formant user, check out the help docs for more information on setting up and customizing your groups.

-Explore how Formant can assist you in managing your fleets.
+Explore how Formant can assist you in fleet observability and management.

 Want to see Formant in action, request a demo.